 - Paycheck Advance Apps: While these apps aren’t technically loans, they are the perfect substitute for people in need of a little bit of cash.
 They let users get up to a few hundred dollars for the hours they’ve worked during a pay period before payday.

 - Secured Personal Loan Providers: For people with valuable assets, these loans are a great way to get around poor credit.
 Lenders don’t like giving money to people they think may not pay them back, but collateral renders that whole argument a moot point.

-- Credit Unions: Unions operate similarly to traditional banks, but consumers have to become members before they can use their services.
+- Credit Unions: Credit unions operate similarly to traditional banks, but consumers have to become members before they can use their services.
 They usually offer loans at much more affordable rates than banks, even to people who have less than stellar credit.

 Any of these alternatives would be a better option than taking a loan from Lendgreen, or any other tribal lender, for that matter.
 They’re almost (if not just as) accessible and infinitely more affordable.

-If you wanted a Lendgreen review that would give you a yes or no recommendation, here’s what you were looking for: Take your business elsewhere.
+If you’re looking for a yes or no recommendation on Lendgreen, here’s your answer: Take your business elsewhere.
 Lendgreen’s installment loans carry effective annual interest rates that are nearing the quadruple digits.
 Only businesses who are confident that they’re immune to lawsuits would dare to charge rates that high.